Three on a Limb: Plot

-At a roadside diner a scout named Elmer pulls up for lunch and is immediately smitten with a waitress named Molly.
+Elmer, a boy scout, stops for lunch at a roadside diner and falls in love with Molly, the waitress, right away.
 Molly's fiancée, a traffic warden named Homer arrives and gives Elmer a ticket but Molly allows Elmer to drive her home and while backing up he accidentally runs over Homer's motorcycle.

 Molly reveals her parents are trying to pressure her into marrying Homer but he is not in love with him.
 Molly introduces her parents to Elmer and they instantly disapprove of him due to his appearance and outfit.
 Molly's father challenges Elmer's scout skills by getting him to prove he can make a fire by rubbing two sticks together.
 Elmer accidentally sets fire to Molly's parent's rug.
 He attempts to extinguish the fire with a hose but there is a knot in the tube which stops the water from coming out.
 Homer arrives and sees the knot, he unties it and is sprayed with the water from the hose.

 As Elmer and Molly clean up the mess, Molly's father tells Homer to propose to Molly immediately.
 Elmer attempts to gain Molly's father's blessing to propose to Molly and is told to go and fetch a justice of the peace, however this is a ruse so that the justice can marry Molly and Homer instead.